 A concern can be raised in person, in writing or by telephone.
 They may also be made by a third party acting on behalf of the person with the concern, as long as they have appropriate consent to do so.
-Concerns should be raised with either the class teacher or headteacher.
+Concerns should be raised in the first instance with either the class teacher or headteacher.
+It is to be hoped that most concerns can be expressed and resolved on an informal basis, within 10 school working days.

-If the issue remains unresolved, the next step is to make a formal complaint, using the Complaint form (Appendix B).
-If you require assistance with completing the form, please contact the school office.
+If the issue remains unresolved, the next step is to make a formal complaint.
+A template complaint form is included at the end of this procedure (Appendix B), for use at any stage of the procedure as required.
+If you require help in completing the form, please contact the school office.
+You can also ask a third-party organisation such as the Citizens Advice to help you.